turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 ### RenderPath
 [[Header]](../../WickedEngine/RenderPath.h)
-This is an empty base class that can be activated with a MainComponent.
+This is an empty base class that can be activated with a `Application`.
 It calls its Start(), Update(), FixedUpdate(), Render(), Compose(), Stop() functions as needed.
 Override this to perform custom gameplay or rendering logic.
-The RenderPath inherits from [wiCanvas](#wicanvas), and the canvas properties will be set by the [MainComponent](#maincomponent) when the RenderPath was activated, and while the RenderPath is active. <br/>
+The RenderPath inherits from [wiCanvas](#wicanvas), and the canvas properties will be set by the [Application](#application) when the RenderPath was activated, and while the RenderPath is active. <br/>
 The order in which the functions are executed every frame: <br/>
 1. PreUpdate() <br/>
 This will be called once per frame before any script that calls Update().
 2. FixedUpdate() <br/>
-This will be called in a manner that is deterministic, so logic will be running in the frequency that is specified with MainComponent::setTargetFrameRate(float framespersecond)
+This will be called in a manner that is deterministic, so logic will be running in the frequency that is specified with `Application`::setTargetFrameRate(float framespersecond)
 3. Update(float deltatime) <br/>
 This will be called once per frame, and the elapsed time in seconds since the last Update() is provided as parameter
 4. PostUpdate() <br/>